 The United States Attorney’s Office for the Eastern District of Tennessee works with local, state and federal partners, including the ATF, the FBI, the DEA, the ICE, the U.S. Marshal’s Service, the TBI, several Sheriff’s offices and Police Departments to target, investigate, and prosecute the most violent firearms offenders.
 Outreach, education, and training programs are also part of the program to increase public awareness and to deter violent offenders from continuing to engage in firearms offenses.
 Some of the prosecutions brought through the Project Safe Neighborhood initiative are:

-- Anthony Lamont Singleton, 37, of Kingsport, Tenn., was sentenced to serve 110 months in prison, by the Honorable J. Ronnie Greer, U.S. District Judge.
-Upon release from prison, he will be subject to supervised release by the U.S. Probation Office for three years.
+- Roger D. France, 28, of White Pine, Tenn., was sentenced to serve 108 months in prison by the Honorable J. Ronnie Greer, U.S. District Judge, on May 28, 2014.
+Upon his release from prison, France will be subject to supervised release under the supervision of the U.S. Probation Office for three years.
+There is no parole in the federal system.

 For more information about the PSN Program visit http://www.psn.gov.